-2017 Inauguration: CNN Is Denied Press Credentials For The ‘Deploraball’
+2017 Inauguration: CNN Denied Press Credentials For The ‘Deploraball’

 CNN won’t be covering the 2017 inauguration Deploraball tonight from the inside after event organizers told the news network that it was withholding press passes for reporters because of unfair coverage of President-elect Donald Trump during the campaign season.

-The Deploraball — which is a callback to Hillary Clinton’s famous “basket of deplorables” remark about Donald Trump supporters — is a sold-out social event scheduled for this evening, the night before the GOP standard-bearer is is sworn in as president, for about 1,000 pro-Trump grassroots activists and social media luminaries who backed the New York real estate mogul in the election.
+The Deploraball — which is a callback to Hillary Clinton’s famous “basket of deplorables” remark about Donald Trump supporters — is a sold-out social event this evening, the night before the GOP standard-bearer is sworn in as president, for about 1,000 pro-Trump grassroots activists and social media luminaries who backed the New York real estate mogul in the election.
 The gala will take place at the National Press Club in downtown D.C.

 On Twitter, the Deploraball MAGA3X group disclosed a response that it had sent to CNN.